 The Electoral Commissioner, or their delegate, who was not involved in making the original decision will consider all relevant material, legislation and policy that led to the original decision.
 There are three possible outcomes from an internal review:

 If an internal review has been completed and you do not agree with the outcome, you are able to apply to the Administrative Appeals Tribunal (AAT) for an external review of the decision.
-More information on how to apply to the AAT and any applicable fees can be found on their website.
+More information on how to apply to the AAT and any applicable fees can be found on the AAT website.